AnyDSL/MimIR/docs/dev.md

 ```

-[World::visit](@ref thorin::World::visit) allows you to visit @em all top-level scopes with
+[World::visit](@ref thorin::World::visit) allows you to visit @em all top-level scopes one by one:
 ```{.cpp}
     world.visit([&](const Scope& scope) {
         // ...
     });
 ```

-Finally, if you really want to transform the program you probably want to use the [pass](passes.md) infrastructure.
+Finally, if you want to transform the program you probably want to use the [pass](passes.md) infrastructure.